 For instance, the Pacific Northwest is an area of extremely high humidity, and many of the better yielding strains do better in drier climates.
-The moisture of Oregon can result in mold and root rot in the growing marijuana.
+The moisture of Kentucky can result in mold and root rot in the growing marijuana.
 To compensate for these many environmental factors, some cultivators turn to artificial chemicals rather than risk a damaged or small crop.
 Sprays and plant growth regulators are used to force the plant to grow with unnatural size and strength but also aren’t safe for human consumption.

 Marijuana has its share of predators, like mites and aphids.
 Borrowing from traditional agricultural farmers, some cultivators turn to pesticides to eliminate these issues.
 While there are many natural approaches, they are often more labor-intensive and don’t guarantee results to the degree that laboratory-created pesticides boast.
 Pesticides can be harmful to humans; they can be known carcinogens, or just plain bad for the environment.
 These chemicals remain on cannabis flowers and are absorbed into the plant, making their way into concentrated oil.